Jesse February: Streaming

-On 1 October 2021, February announced that she should be leaving HashtagChess, making Selkirk the sole owner of the channel, and start streaming on her personal twitch account (Jesse_Feb).
-The split was amicable with "different career and content creation goals." being cited as the primary reasons.
+On 1 October 2021, February announced that she would be leaving HashtagChess, making Selkirk the sole owner of the channel, to start streaming on her personal Twitch account (Jesse_Feb).
+The split was amicable with "different career and content creation goals" being cited as the primary reasons.

+February streamed and conducted interviews with the players during the 2024 Cape Town Chess Masters, an event described as having "raised the standard of chess broadcasting in South Africa".

 Coaching

 February also works as a professional chess coach in the chess training platform, Cochess, where she offers private chess lessons.